Page 1: Biography

 Military aviator, prisoner of war, war crimes investigator, colonial administrator

-This biography, written by Lawrence Watt, was first published in the Dictionary of New Zealand Biography, vol 5, 2000, and updated in December, 2007.
+This biography, written by Lawrence Watt, was first published in the Dictionary of New Zealand Biography in 2000.
+It was updated in December, 2007.

 James Gowing Godwin was the only New Zealander to serve as an investigator with the Australian War Crimes Sections in the Pacific, and was instrumental in the controversial conviction and execution of a high-ranking Japanese officer.
 The son of Violet Eva Jackson and her husband, James Gowing Godwin, a wool buyer, he was born in Blenheim on 12 March 1923.
 After attending Blenheim Borough School and Marlborough College, he worked as a clerk in the local Social Security office.